gv2325/ScaleODM/README.md

 It aims to provide the same API surface as NodeODM, while replacing both NodeODM and ClusterODM with a single, cloud-native control plane.

+> [!NOTE]
+> ScaleODM has no authentication mechanisms, and should not be exposed
+> publicly.
+>
+> Instead, your frontend connects to a backend.
+The backend then uses
+> `PyODM` or similar to connect to the internal network ScaleODM
+> instance.
+>
+> In order to federate multiple ScaleODM instances, a secure network
+> mesh should be made with tools like Tailscale.

 ## Rationale

 - ClusterODM --> NodeODM --> ODM are all fantastic tools, well tested